After Effects automation in 2025: render infinite videos with a single template

-This article was originally published in April 2022, and updated in November 2023.
+This article was originally published in April 2022, and the last update was in December of 2024.

 After Effects is an amazing tool and it can do a lot of things.
 For example, you can: